Healthy Homes Assessment Bluff Hill

 Insulation Bluff Hill

-The insulation of the ceiling and underfloor is required for all rent homes as of July 1st, 2019.
-Property managers and landlords must ensure that the insulation is in line with standards that are in line with the latest standard.
-In some cases, an existing insulation on the ceiling or in the sub floor space may require to be added or replaced.
+Underfloor and ceiling insulation is mandatory to all rental houses as of July 1st, 2019.
+Property managers and landlords are required to ensure that the insulation is up to standards that are in line with the latest quality.
+In some instances, current ceiling insulation, or the insulation of the sub floor space may need to be topped up or replaced.

-A well-insulated property can reduce condensation, and decrease the risk of dampness and mould, and it will make much easier for the home to keep the heat.
+A house that is well-insulated can help control condensation and reduce the chances of mould and damp, and it will make it easier for the house to hold heat.

 Insulation requirements to meet the R-values of your area.

-The "R" stands for thermal resistance and is a gauge of how well the insulation withstands heat flow.
+The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation withstands heat flow.
 The more high the R-value, better the insulation.

 • Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3